Neha-NG/StonePaperScissor/README.md

 # StonePaperScissor
-Stone Paper Scissors game in built using JavaScript concepts.
+Stone Paper Scissors game is built using JavaScript concepts.